peterpeterparker/daviddalbusco.com/src/blog/wrapped-2025-and-onward.md

 ### Community

-When it comes to following, there are 1,400+ followers on Twitter and 230 members on Discord.
+When it comes to following, there are **1,400+** followers on Twitter and **230** members on Discord.
 It's maybe not as active as I wish it could be, but I definitely feel like there's a little supportive community and it's great to have everybody around 💙.

 ### Open Source

-GitHub stars wise, Juno is still not that famous a project — not that stars are an obsession, but they do disclose how trendy something is or not.
-That said, there was a nice push in September, so hopefully it will continue that way.
+GitHub stars wise, Juno is still not that famous a project — not that stars are an obsession, but they do disclose how trendy something is.
+Interesting fact though: it's the most starred [internet-computer](https://github.com/topics/internet-computer) project that is not built by the Foundation.

+There was a nice push in September, so hopefully it will continue that way.
 And if you haven't yet starred Juno, now is the time, old man or woman 😉.

 👉 [https://github.com/junobuild/juno](https://github.com/junobuild/juno)